solo-io/workshops/gloo-portal/README.md

 Let's use this feature to change the color of the title.

 First of all, go to the main page of the Portal (http://portal.petstore.com) and click on the top right corner to open the menu of the web browser.
-Then, click on `More tools` and select `Developer tools`.
+Then, click on `Web Developer` and select `Inspector`.

 In the developer tools, click on the arrow on the top left corner and then on the title: